Updated Aug. 24, 2020

 2. What options are available for private practices to continue to treat patients during the pandemic?

-Private practices have the option to begin implementing telemedicine to treat patients outside the exam room.
+Private practices have the option to utilize telehealth to treat patients outside the exam room.

-Given the special circumstances of the COVID-19 pandemic, the federal government has announced that the Office for Civil Rights (OCR) will not impose penalties on physicians using telehealth in the event of noncompliance with regulatory requirements under the Health Insurance Portability and Accountability Act (HIPAA).
+Given the special circumstances of the COVID-19 pandemic, the federal government announced that the Office for Civil Rights (OCR) would not impose penalties on physicians using telehealth in the event of noncompliance with regulatory requirements under the Health Insurance Portability and Accountability Act (HIPAA) during the crisis.

-Read the AMA’s quick start guide to telemedicine to start implementing digital tools in your practice.
+Read the AMA’s quick start guide to telehealth to start implementing digital tools in your practice.

 1. How do physicians enforce quarantine while respecting patients’ autonomy?